NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 |2,501 or more||$2,500|

-Each slip is an information return, and the penalty we assess is based on the number of information returns filed in an incorrect way.
+Each slip is an information return, and the penalty the Canada Revenue Agency (CRA) assesses is based on the number of information returns filed in an incorrect way.
 The penalty is calculated per type of information return.
-For example, if you file 51 NR4 slips and 51 T4 slips on paper, we would assess two penalties of $250, one for each type of information return.
+For example, if you file 51 NR4 slips and 51 T4 slips on paper, the CRA would assess two penalties of $250, one for each type of information return.
 For more information, go to Filing Information Returns Electronically (T4/T5 and other types of returns).

-We can assess you for the amount of tax that you failed to deduct.
-We can also assess a penalty of 10% of the required amount of Part XIII tax you failed to deduct.
+The CRA can assess you for the amount of tax that you failed to deduct.
+The CRA can also assess a penalty of 10% of the required amount of Part XIII tax you failed to deduct.

-When you are assessed this penalty more than once in a calendar year, we may apply a 20% penalty to the second or later failures if they were made knowingly or under circumstances of gross negligence.
+When you are assessed this penalty more than once in a calendar year, the CRA may apply a 20% penalty to the second or later failures if they were made knowingly or under circumstances of gross negligence.

 - you deduct the amounts, but do not remit them; or

-If the remittance due date falls on a Saturday, a Sunday, or a public holiday recognized by the CRA, your remittance is due on the next business day.
+When the due date falls on a Saturday, a Sunday, or a public holiday recognized by the CRA, it considers your remittance to be on time if the CRA receives it on the next business day.

 The penalty for remitting late is: